Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/actors.md

           (def trust-addr
                *caller*)

-          ;; Vector of values, initally empty.
+          ;; Vector of values, initially empty.
           (def values
                [])

           ;; Smart contract for adding values.
-          ;; Can only be used by creator.
+          ;; Can only be used by the creator.
           ;; `*caller*` could be anyone!
           ;;
           (defn add-value